 Life is the most sacred thing in the world.
 We care about life more than anything else.
 A single life is more valuable than all the sands of the Sahara desert.
 We value it because we get only one chance to live.
-If we get many chances, we won’t care about it as much.
+If we get many chances, we dont have to care about it much.
 If we see a guy speeding on the road, we will say ‘It’s ok let him die in the car crash.
 He will learn a lesson and hopefully he will remember to use it in his next life.’
 But we get only one life.
-If its someone we care about who is speeding we would stop him and give advice on how dangerous it is.
+If it is someone we care about who is speeding, we would stop him and give advice on how dangerous it is.
 We know once he is gone he is gone forever.

 Unlike canned products, we are not born with an expiry date printed on our back.
 We don’t know when our life will end.
 The variables are too many so it’s not possible to predict it.
 This shows how delicate our life is.
-Even while knowing this we waste so much of it and spend our time mindlessly until we reach the end of the road where our body is separated from life.
-At that moment when we look back to the road, we traveled we see nothing.
+Even while knowing this, we waste so much of it and spend our time mindlessly until we reach the end of the road where our body is separated from life.
+At that moment when we look back on the road we traveled, we see nothing.
 Sometimes we see two children from a divorced wife whom we haven’t spoken for fifteen years.

 After we are gone, people would carry on their lives.
 A year later out of more than a million people, none would speak our name.
 Few of those who have us in their memory would have a hard time recalling it.
 Or worse they could not recall.
 Finally the world will go on as if we have never existed.
-How many people died whom we didn’t know about their existence?
+How many people died whom you know but cannot recall their name?
+You remember only bit of moments.
 It made no difference whether they existed or not.
 Or worse someone might have carried a burden when they were around.
 It is not far from reality that we may end up same fate as they were unless we are willing to do something about it.

 People live up to an older age without having really lived.
 Seneca said: ‘And so there is no reason for you to think that any man has lived long because he has grey hairs or wrinkles.
 He has not lived long – he has existed long.’
 I see these men around all the time.